 Quick Brief: SpaceX in 2026

 Okay, so everyone thinks SpaceX is just Elon Musk shooting rockets into space for fun.
 Wrong.
 SpaceX is about to pull off the biggest stock market debut in human history.
-We're talking $1.5 trillion.
-That's not a typo.
-For context, when Saudi Aramco went public in 2019, that was the record at $1.7 trillion.
-SpaceX is gunning for that crown in 2026.
+We're talking a $1.5 trillion valuation target.
+For context, the 2026 trajectory has seen the company's private market value leap from $210 billion to nearly a trillion in under two years.
+SpaceX is gunning for the crown of the world's most valuable company.

 But here's what nobody tells you: SpaceX isn't just a rocket company anymore.
-It's a satellite internet provider.
-An AI infrastructure play.
-A government contractor with billions in Pentagon deals.
-And yeah, it still builds the rockets that everyone else gave up trying to land.
-The company launched more satellites in 2025 than the rest of planet Earth combined.
-Read that again.
+It's a global telecommunications utility.
+It's an AI infrastructure play.
+It's a government contractor with massive Pentagon deals.
+The company launched 170 rockets in 2025.
+That is more than China, Russia, and Europe combined.
+Let that sink in.

 What SpaceX Actually Does (Beyond the Hype)